-- E4.1 The undergraduate assessment practices in the Faculty are governed by the LLB Assessment Policy, which is available to students on Blackboard.
-It is the responsibility of students to acquaint themselves with these rules and regulations. - E4.2 The LLB Assessment Policy applies to the undergraduate assessment practices of all Faculty of Law members of staff, whether part-time or permanently appointed, with regard to coursework learning programmes. - E4.3 The LLB Assessment Policy must be read in conjunction with the following: - (a) UFS Assessment Policy; - (b) General Rules; - (c) Faculty of Law Rules for Undergraduate Qualifications; and - (d) UFS policy documents, such as the: - (i) Language Policy; - (ii) Policy on Preventing and Dealing with Academic Writing Misconduct (2019); - (iii) Quality Assurance Policy (2009); and - (iv) Teaching-Learning Policy Open, blended, and engaged learning. - E4.4 The General Rules have precedence if a provision in the Faculty of Law Rules for Undergraduate Qualifications is in conflict with the provisions of the General Rules.
-The Faculty of Law Rules for Undergraduate Qualifications will have precedence if a provision in the LLB Assessment Policy is in conflict with the Faculty of Law Rules for Undergraduate Qualifications
+- E4.1 The undergraduate assessment practices in the Faculty are governed by the Faculty of Law Undergraduate Assessment Rules and Regulations, which is available to students on Blackboard.
+It is the responsibility of students to acquaint themselves with these rules and regulations. - E4.2 The Faculty of Law Undergraduate Assessment Rules and Regulations applies to the undergraduate assessment practices of all Faculty of Law members of staff, whether part-time or permanently appointed, with regard to coursework learning programmes. - E4.3 The Faculty of Law Undergraduate Assessment Rules and Regulations must be read in conjunction with the following: - (a) General Rules; - (b) Faculty of Law Rules for Undergraduate Qualifications; - (c) Assessment Policy on the UFS Coursework Learning Programmes; and - (d) Other UFS policy documents, such as the: - (i) Language Policy; - (ii) Policy on Preventing and Dealing with Academic Writing Misconduct; - (iii) Quality Assurance Policy; and - (iv) Teaching-Learning Policy Open, blended, and engaged learning. - E4.4 The General Rules have precedence if a provision in the Faculty of Law Rules for Undergraduate Qualifications is in conflict with the provisions of the General Rules.
+The Faculty of Law Rules for Undergraduate Qualifications will have precedence if a provision in the Faculty of Law Undergraduate Assessment

+Rules and Regulations is in conflict with the Faculty of Law Rules for Undergraduate Qualifications